-- Monitor hallways, entryways, exits and outside grounds during school hours for unusual occurrences or unauthorized visitors. - Act as building liaison in communicating building-level safety issues or concerns. - o Represent the building on the District-Wide Health and Safety Committee. - o Serve on Building-Level School Building Response Team. - Attend school safety meetings and be a resource on school safety and security issues for building employees. - Develop plans and strategies for building security, crime and violence prevention, safety planning and employee training. - o Participate in school incident investigations. - o Respond to all school emergencies as part of the building's Emergency Response Plan. - Coordinate annual school safety multi-hazard training for students and employees.
-Multi-hazard training shall include crisis intervention, emergency response and management. - Employees and students shall receive annual training and drill practice on protocols for bomb threats, evacuation, sheltering, lockdown, relocate to hallway, fire emergency, bus drills and appropriate violence prevention strategies. - Designate procedure for informing substitute teaching and non-teaching employees of school safety protocols. - Comply and encourage compliance with all school safety and security policies and procedures established by the Board of Education. - Attend professional development activities on school safety and violence prevention. - All school safety personnel shall be provided with training on violence prevention and school safety.
+- Monitor hallways, entryways, exits and outside grounds during school hours for unusual occurrences or unauthorized visitors. - Act as building liaison in communicating building-level safety issues or concerns. - Represent the building on the District-Wide Health and Safety Committee. - Serve on Building-Level Emergency Response Planning Team. - Attend school safety meetings and be a resource on school safety and security issues for building employees. - Develop plans and strategies for building security, crime and violence prevention, safety planning and employee training. - Participate in school incident investigations. - Respond to all school emergencies as part of the building's Emergency Response Plan. - Coordinate annual school safety multi-hazard training for students and employees.
+Multihazard training shall include crisis intervention, emergency response and management. - Ensure that employees and students shall receive annual training and drill practice on protocols for evacuation, sheltering, lockdown, relocate to hallway, fire emergency, bus drills, and appropriate violence prevention strategies. - Designate procedure for informing substitute teaching and non-teaching employees of school safety protocols. - Comply and encourage compliance with all school safety and security policies and procedures established by the Board of Education. - Attend professional development activities on school safety and violence prevention. - All school safety personnel shall be provided with training on violence prevention and school safety.
 All training courses shall receive prior approval from the Superintendent of Schools or their designee.